 Roasted tomatoes may change your life forever.
 They are quite possibly one of the most delicious things I’ve eaten.
 While mostly intended to use in pasta dishes, salads and sauces, I couldn’t stop picking them off the pan and just eating them.

-This recipe for Simple Roasted Tomatoes comes to us from Chef Keith Glover, an instructor at Alfred State College’s culinary arts program.
-Roasting the tomatoes low and slow removes some of their moisture and caramelizes them, deepening their tomatoey flavor.
+This recipe for Simple Roasted Tomatoes has you roasting the tomatoes low and slow.
+The process removes some of their moisture and caramelizes them, deepening their tomatoey flavor.
 You can use roasted tomatoes almost anywhere you would use regular tomatoes.

-Chef Keith uses sprigs of thyme to add flavor, but you could also try tossing in some unpeeled garlic cloves.
+I like using sprigs of thyme to add flavor, but also try tossing in some unpeeled garlic cloves.
 Once everything is roasted, peel the cloves and combine them with the tomatoes.

 Because this recipe is so simple, you might find yourself making these on a regular basis.
 But, I advise to make extra, because you won’t be able to resist eating them straight from the pan.